-Mass, who wrote a regular health column for the small weekly, had heard rumors of a new disease striking down gay men in New York City.
-Some were coming down with a rare kind of a skin cancer that had previously only affected the elderly living in Mediterranean, Eastern European, and Middle Eastern regions called Kaposi’s sarcoma.
+Mass, who wrote a regular health column for the small weekly had heard rumors of a new disease striking down gay men in New York City.
+Some were coming down with a rare kind of a skin cancer that had previously only affected the elderly living in the Mediterranean, Eastern Europe, and Middle Eastern regions called Kaposi’s Sarcoma.
 Others victims were stricken with a rare form of pneumonia which typically only appeared in people with severely suppressed immune systems such as cancer patients undergoing chemotherapy and transplant recipients.
 There were also a host of other odd diseases that gay men were coming down with, but so far nobody had figured out that there might be a single cause to link them all together.

 After Mass was assured by the Centers for Disease Control in Atlanta that there was no evidence of an emerging “gay cancer,” Mass wrote an article titled, “Disease Rumors Largely Unfounded,” which began:

 Last week there were rumors that an exotic new disease had hit the gay community in New York.
 Here are the facts.
 From the New York City Department of Health, Dr. Steve Phillips explained that the rumors are for the most part unfounded.
 Each year, approximately 12 to 24 cases of infection with a protozoa-like organism, pneumocystis carinii, are reported in the New York City area.
 The organism is not exotic; in fact, it’s ubiquitous.
 But most of us have a natural or easily acquired immunity.

 “What’s unusual about the cases reported this year, is that eleven of them were not obviously compromised hosts.
 The possibility there exists that a new, more virulent strain of the organism may have been ‘community acquired.’”
 But Mass reported that there was not enough evidence (yet) to make a clear connection between the new disease and the gay community